heroku/react-refetch/README.md

 It's available as the second argument to the function you pass to `connect`.
 Don't forget to define `contextTypes` on the component you're wrapping for context to be available.

-Some use case examples are, eg. setting a urlPrefix in a root component that all others use:
+Some use case examples are, eg. setting a URL prefix in a root component that all others use:
 ```js
 connect((props, context) => {
   return {